dharmafly/noodle/README.md

 ##### Getting full JSON or HTML documents

-If no `selector` is specified than the entire document is returned:
+If no `selector` is specified than the entire document is returned.
+The `extract` rule will be ignored if included.

+Query:

 ```JSON
 {
   "url": "https://search.twitter.com/search.json?q=friendship"
 }
 ```

+Response:

 ```JSON
 {